 The Conejo Future Foundation and Thousand Oaks Arts Commission are among the many organizations that have honored Ramsey.
 In 2009, Cal Lutheran presented him with an honorary Doctor of Humane Letters.

 Ramsey is survived by his wife, Elaine, and their children Dan, Laura, Janine, Doug and Angela, who all attended Cal Lutheran.

-A service will be held in the afternoon on Saturday, April 28, in Cal Lutheran's Samuelson Chapel.
+A service will be held at 1 p.m.
+Saturday, April 28, in Cal Lutheran's Samuelson Chapel.
 To make donations to the future Cal Lutheran Center for Media and Performing Arts in his memory, mail them to 60 W. Olsen Road #1625, Thousand Oaks, CA 91360, go to CalLutheran.edu/memorialgift or contact Lana Clark at 805-493-3163 or email@example.com.